Online pre-courses for first year students

 - Measurements and uncertainties – Basics in doing practicals.

-Seats are limited and reserved for students registered for the full course (all three subjects)!
+Seats are limited and reserved for students registered for the full course (all five subjects)!

 Regular price, EUR

-Following application, in January 2020, an electronic invoice will be sent to the e-mail you have provided.
+Following application an electronic invoice will be sent to the e-mail you have provided in July 2020.

 Payment for the course must be made via bank transfer, by transferring the required amount into the bank account included in the invoice.